Governance Principles

 Ms Andrea Waters - Chair

 Andrea Waters joined the Board in February 2018.
 She is a Fellow of Chartered Accountants Australia & New Zealand, a member and accredited facilitator of the Australian Institute of Company Directors and a former partner with KPMG (until 2012) specialising in Financial Services Audit.
-For the past eight years Ms Waters has been a professional Non-Executive Director and is currently a Director of MyState Limited (MYS), Genworth Mortgage Insurance Australia Limited (GMA), Grant Thornton Australia Limited, Bennelong Funds Management Group and Citywide Service Solutions Pty.
-Ltd. She was previously a Director of Cash Converters International Limited (CCV), Care Super, The Lord Mayors Charitable Foundation, Chartered Accountants Australia & New Zealand and Cancer Council Victoria.
+For the past 13 years Ms Waters has been a professional Non-Executive Director and is currently a director of MyState Limited (MYS), Helia Limited and Chair of Grant Thornton Australia Limited.

 Prof. Geoffrey Donnan AO

-Professor Geoffrey Donnan AO joined the Board in June2019.
-He is Professor of Neurology at The University of Melbourne and former Director of The Florey Institute of Neuroscience and Mental Health.
+Professor Geoffrey Donnan joined the Board in June 2019.
+He is a Professor of Neurology at The University of Melbourne, Co-Chair of the Australian Stroke Alliance and is a former Director of The Florey Institute of Neuroscience and Mental Health.
 He actively continues his research at the Royal Melbourne and Austin Hospitals where his major interests are in neuroimaging and clinical trials.
 He has made major contributions to the understanding of stroke including establishment of new risk factors, the duration and evolution of viable brain tissue after stroke, the ischaemic penumbra.
-More recently he has been co-chair of trials of thrombectomy in acute ischemic stroke with Professor Stephen Davis and the establishment of Australia’s first mobile stroke ambulance.
-Professor Donnan has previously served as a board member of the Stroke Foundation, Brain Foundation, Prince Henry’s Institute of Medical Research, The Florey Institute of Neuroscience and Mental Health, Australian Clinical Trials Alliance (ACTA), Melbourne Academic Centre for Health (MACH), World Stroke Organization and World Neurology Foundation.

 Mr Michael Fitzsimmons

 Michael Fitzsimmons joined the Board in October 2020.
-He has had a successful career in institutional investing, with more than 30 years’ of experience managing equity portfolios for some of Australia’s largest investment institutions.
+He has had a successful career ininstitutional investing, with more than 30 years of experience managing equity portfolios for some of Australia’s largest investment institutions.

 Mr Colin Galbraith AM